 A local lady named Carmen has a fresh produce stand located next to the taxi stand and brings fruits and vegetables from Zihuatanejo.
 You can make special requests a day or two in advance and she will get what you want, if she doesn’t carry it and it is available.

-Monday, Wednesday and Saturday mornings a produce truck drives down the beach road.
-They will stop if you ask and you can buy on the spot.
+Several times a week, a produce truck drives down the beach road.
+Ask a local to give you the current schedule.
+The truck will stop if you ask and you can buy on the spot.
 They have a large variety of fruit, veggies and eggs – just ask if you don’t see it.
 Take a shopping bag or two with you to make it easier to carry your purchases.

 We have a tortilla shop on the first street of the village, about two blocks in.
 There is an open window.
 The tortillas are machine made.
 It is open in the morning through lunch time.